MarioLisbona/CA-T1A2-portfolio/README.md

 ## **Functionality / features**

 This website is deisgned to be responsive across mobile, tablet and desktop devices.
 I have created 4 main pages that all follow a similar theme with their banner pictures of nature and the elements.
-I have used a minimilst design with muted colors and only one highlighting color that is used for links and hover psuedoclasses.
+I have used a minimilst design with muted colors and only one highlighting color that is used for links and hover pseudo-classes.
 This is the same color I have used for the brackets in my logo.

-I have adapted [JavaScript](./README-template.md#useful-resources) that i found on W3Shcools to apply a lightbox for the Blog photos.
-I also adapted some JavaScript for a scroll to top button.
+I have adapted [JavaScript](./README.md#useful-resources) that i found on W3Shcools to build a lightbox for the Blog photos.
+I also adapted some [JavaScript](./README.md#useful-resources) for a scroll to top button.
 The four main pages on the website are:

 - Landing Page / Home: This is the landing page and has a brief description about myself and a call to action to sign up to my blog.
 - About: This page has some information about my previous work history and a section on why i have chosen to transition into tech.
 Iv also included a section with my interests.
 There is also a section where visitors can find more information via phone and email links and a link to my resume.
 - Projects: This page has 4 preview cards that link to projects I have recently completed using HTML, CSS and JavaScript.
 - Blog: This is the blog homepage.
 It has its own nav bar for navigating to any of the 5 current blog posts as well as preview cards for each blog post.
-Each Blog post has a story a title, sub title and 6 thumbnail images at the bottom.
+Each Blog post has a title, sub title and 6 thumbnail images at the bottom.
 The thumbnails can be clicked to open a lightbox showing the full image as well as thumnails and previous/next buttons on the side of the full image.

 ## **Sitemap**